How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 You can access a wealth of free plugins from the WordPress.org Plugins Directory or you can find and purchase premium plugins from various places online.

-I prefer premium plugins as they usually have amazing support and continue to be updated; this helps future-proof your site as WordPress gets update.
+I prefer premium plugins as they usually have amazing support and continue to be updated; this helps future-proof your site as WordPress gets an update.

 A great place to find premium WordPress plugins is CodeCanyon.